GitLab 17.6 Release

 Use self-hosted model for GitLab Duo Chat

-You can now host your own supported large language models (LLMs) and configure them to enable self-hosted GitLab Duo Chat.
+You can now host selected large language models (LLMs) in your own infrastructure and configure those models as the source for GitLab Duo Chat.
 This feature is in beta and available with an Ultimate and Duo Enterprise subscription on GitLab self-managed.

-With self-hosted models, you can use models hosted either on-premise or in a private cloud to enable GitLab Duo Chat or Code Suggestions (introduced as a beta feature in GitLab 17.5).
+With self-hosted models, you can use models hosted either on-premise or in a private cloud as the source for GitLab Duo Chat or Code Suggestions (introduced as a beta feature in GitLab 17.5).
 For Code Suggestions, we currently support open-source Mistral models on vLLM or AWS Bedrock, Claude 3.5 Sonnet on AWS Bedrock, and OpenAI models on Azure OpenAI.
 For Chat, we currently support open-source Mistral models on vLLM or AWS Bedrock, and Claude 3.5 Sonnet on AWS Bedrock.
 By enabling self-hosted models, you can leverage the power of generative AI while maintaining complete data sovereignty and privacy.

 Please leave feedback in issue 501268.